mimblewimble/grin-rfcs/text/xxxx-auth-slates.md

 ## Unresolved questions
 [unresolved-questions]: #unresolved-questions

+General review of the idea:

 1. We should consider other forms of login.
 For instance, instead of deriving a key and providing a signature using this derived key we could use a zero-knowledge proof that owner of some wallet wishes to register to this particular service.
 This way no additional key is required as the zero-knowledge proof would prove there exists a signature without revealing the actual signature.
 2. We should consider other way of deriving the authentication keys.
 3. We should consider some common attack scenarios to evaluate the security aspects of this proposal.

+Low-level:

+1. Is double hashing sufficient to prevent getting someone else's wallet seed using the [preimage attack](https://en.wikipedia.org/wiki/Preimage_attack)?

 ## Future possibilities
 [future-possibilities]: #future-possibilities